 Accordingly, DHS will pay for the cost of the new background studies for existing providers and their staff/family members who already have a current background study when the new enhanced studies are rolled out.
 (Non-licensed providers participating in CCAP will also have their costs covered and will receive a separate letter from DHS.)

-Beginning immediately, centers must use the fillable form Child Care Center Serious Injury and Death Reporting Form (PDF) (also in Word) to report any serious injury or death of a child in care.
+Centers must use the fillable form Child Care Center Serious Injury and Death Reporting Form (PDF) (also in Word) to report any serious injury or death of a child in care.

 For additional information on other child care center reporting requirements, please see Minnesota Rules, part 9503.0130.
-The new Child Care Center Serious Injury & Death Reporting Form is to be used for reporting serious injuries and deaths only.
-Other types of information required to be reported to DHS under 9503.0130 can be done by submitting a center-specific form by email or fax, by calling the center’s assigned licensor or by calling the main Licensing Division number at 651-431-6500.
+The Child Care Center Serious Injury & Death Reporting Form is to be used for reporting serious injuries and deaths only.
+Other types of information required to be reported to DHS under 9503.0130 can be done by submitting your center-specific form by email or fax, by calling the center’s assigned licensor or by calling the main Licensing Division number at 651-431-6500.

 Before admitting a child for care, the center must obtain documentation of any known allergy from the child's parent or legal guardian or the child's source of medical care.
 If a child has a known allergy, the center must maintain current information about the allergy in the child's record and develop an individual child care program plan as specified in Minnesota Rules, part 9503.0065, subpart 3.